 1. Students should check the Course Calendar, Announcements, and Messages (e-mail) systems in Blackboard on a regular basis.
 2. Students should keep current with all course assignments, quizzes, and examinations.
-3. If the course uses remote proctoring for exams, students must schedule their exam early in the semester.
-4. Students should ask questions and communicate with the instructor either in class, online, off-line or during office hours.
-5. For all classwork, exams, quizzes etc., if a student is completing it off campus, then they are responsible for availability of internet connectivity.
-Extensions will not be granted for lack of availability of internet connections.
-6. For Online, Hybrid and Hyflex courses, students should assume greater responsibility and independent learning skills for their own learning outcomes.
-7. For online asynchronous courses, there will be no online class sessions.
-All materials will be made available through Blackboard or through online links.
+3. Students should ask questions and communicate with the instructor either in class, online, off-line or during office hours.
+4. For all classwork, exams, quizzes etc., if a student is completing it off-campus, then they are responsible for availability of internet connectivity.
+Extensions will be granted for lack of availability of internet connections only if the instructor is notified.